 The Old Testament does not set forth a consistent picture of war or battle.
 In Genesis, Abraham refuses any personal gain as victor after the battle at Siddim (Gen. 14).
 He also received what appears to be absolution of blood guilt from Melchizedek, the high priest of Jerusalem.

-When Levi and Simeon used the rape of their sister Dinah as an excuse to decimate the male population of Shechem, Jacob objected (Gen. 34:30) and later Jacob pronounced a judgment on their evil deeds.
+When Levi and Simeon used the rape of their sister Dinah as an excuse to decimate the male population of Shechem, Jacob objected (Gen. 34:30) says that their actions caused Jacob's clan to "stink" among the peoples.
+Later Jacob pronounced a judgment on their evil deeds.
 “Cursed be their anger, for it is fierce, and their wrath, for it is cruel!
 I will divide them in Jacob and scatter them in Israel” (Gen. 49:7).
 This judgement on Levi and Simeon removes any ambiguity about their deeds.
 Their slaughter of the entire male population of Shechem was wrong, and their families suffer the consequences.